Webinars and Video Conferences in Full HD with the Janus WebRTC Gateway

 The Janus WebRTC Gateway is a general purpose lightweight server implementing the means to set up WebRTC media communications between peers.
 In many ways, Janus is similar to Jitsi (as examined in the previous example).
-Janus is so light that can easily scale to a Raspberry Pi!
-For the incredulous reader, here is a ready-to-use OS image for Raspberry Pi based on Janus and UV4L that you can flash to a SD card and immediately try out to entirely host or join video conferences elsewhere over the web.
+Janus is so light that can easily scale to the Raspberry Pi!

 Janus is also extremely powerful in that it is highly customizable and offers some unique features like video room recording & playback, codec & bitrate selection, live data, audio and video, stream forwarding to a RTP server, and so on…

 The description of the simple interface which follows is meant for final users.
 For the developers who want to easily write their native applications and use UV4L as back-end for creating and driving a Janus session with greater detail, please refer to the RESTful API documentation supported by UV4L.
 These two interfaces are independent and cannot be mixed together.

 We will not see how to build, install and configure Janus in this tutorial, as this is well explained in the official Janus documentation, so from now on we’ll be assuming that there exists one instance of Janus already deployed somewhere (there is indeed one public video room available here, which may be useful for testing purposes).